Scientific Advisory Board

 Ina Dobrinski, DVM, PhD

-Dr. Dobrinski is a pioneer in germ-line, stem-cell biology in large animals.
-She is a professor of reproductive biology and the head of the Department of Comparative Biology and Experimental Medicine at the University of Calgary.
+Dr. Dobrinski is a preeminent researcher in mammalian germ line stem-cell biology.
+She is Head of the Department of Comparative Biology and Experimental Medicine at the University of Calgary.
 Dr. Dobrinski is board certified by the American College of Theriogenologists (Animal Reproduction).

-Dr. Carroll is a pioneer in the development of zinc-finger nucleases as gene-targeting tools and an expert in the applications and regulation of gene-editing technologies.
+Dr. Carroll is widely recognized as the father of gene editing, and the inventor of zinc finger nucleases.
 Dr. Carroll is a distinguished professor in biochemistry at the University of Utah School of Medicine and is a member of the Nuclear Control of Cell Growth and Differentiation Program at the Huntsman Cancer Institute in Salt Lake City.
 He is an awardee of the Novitski Prize from the Genetics Society of America for establishing the field of genome editing.